aquarium and pond answers, information, articles, resources

 These false infections often do not have the symptoms leading up to the white/ pale tissue and the discoloration is more faint and much less white and defined than True Neon Tetra Disease.

-As with True Neon Tetra Disease caused by Sporozoans, a medicated bath is an important first step, however in tank (or better hospital tank) treatment should consist of a primarily gram positive “cocktail” such as Erythromycin, possibly adding either Medicated Wonder Shells, Liquid Fungus cure, or even Kanamycin.
+However in tank (or better hospital tank) treatment should also consist of a primarily gram positive “cocktail” such as Erythromycin (preferably Erythromycin Phosphate, not the much less effective Erythromycin Sulfate found in the API product), possibly adding either Medicated Wonder Shells, AAP Super Velvet, or maybe Kanamycin.

-Please note that these combinations (that all start with Erythromycin) are Extremely hard on bio filter bacteria, so use in a quarantine/hospital tank is strongly recommended.
+Please note that these combinations (that all start with Erythromycin) are EXTREMELY hard on bio filter bacteria, so use in a quarantine/hospital tank is strongly recommended.

-As a side note, I have observed FNT disease (not True Neon Tetra Disease) when many cycling aid products have been used, and since many use aerobic/gram positive Heterotrophic bacteria (possibly Actinomycetes), there may be a relation.
 This is only an observation, but I have noted this on several occasions with many Tetras (as well as few Danios/Rasboras), so I would cease the use of these products if FNT Disease is suspected.
-I should note that I have not observed this with the better Cycling aids such as Fritz or the newer Stability.
+I should note that I have not observed this with the better Cycling aids such as Fritz, SeaChem Stability, or my preferred cycling aid; "AAP Bacter Plus".

 Summary